Xuze78/first-site/README.md

-# The site is developed using Bootstrap
+# This is a responsive website developed using Bootstrap
-## The site is adaptive for all devices
 This site with a brief description about me, as well as about my favorite places.